matteomalucchi/HiggsToFourLeptons-8tev/README.md

   </tr>
 </table>

-The mass of the Higgs boson yielded by the fits of the simulated signal samples and of the data  with and without the DNN selection are the following
+The mass of the Higgs boson yielded by the fits with and without the DNN selection are the following

 <table align="center" border="1">
   <tr>